wdporter/acim/text/5-healing-and-wholeness/index.md

 ## T-5.II.1

 <p class=fip id=p1>
-1.&emsp;Healing is not creating; it is reparation.
+1. Healing is not creating; it is reparation.
 <sup>2</sup>The Holy Spirit promotes healing by looking beyond it to what the children of God were before healing was needed, and will be when they have been healed.
 <sup>3</sup>This alteration of the time sequence should be quite familiar, because it is very similar to the shift in the perception of time that the miracle introduces.
 <sup>4</sup>The Holy Spirit is the motivation for miracle-mindedness; the decision to heal the separation by letting it go.